iluwatar/java-design-patterns/dao/README.md

 ## Intent

-Object provides an abstract interface to some type of database or other persistence mechanism.
+The object provides an abstract interface to some type of database or another persistence mechanism.

 ## Explanation

-Real world example
+Real-world example

-> There's a set of customers that need to be persisted to database.
-Additionally we need the whole
+> There's a set of customers that need to be persisted in the database.
+Additionally, we need the whole
 > set of CRUD (create/read/update/delete) operations so we can operate on customers easily.

 In plain words